-No significant policies (or agreed courses of action more generally) were identified at the European level that would enhance support for knowledge brokering but that had not yet been implemented.
-However, the EU research framework programme did provide funding for the BRIDGE study, as well as for a complementary study (Health Services Research in Europe; Groenewegen et al., 2011), both of which suggest a willingness to move in the direction of greater support for knowledge brokering in Europe.

-Significant investments are already made under the EU research and technological development framework programmes that could profitably be reviewed to identify which incentives and requirements support promising knowledge-brokering mechanisms and models and which undermine them.
-Similarly, significant investments are already made within EU and EFTA member states that could also be reviewed to identify opportunities for improvement.
+It was beyond the scope of the BRIDGE study to identify whether there exist significant policies (or agreed courses of action more generally) at the country level that would enhance support for knowledge brokering but that had not yet been implemented.
+Significant investments in research are already made in most European countries that could profitably be reviewed to identify which incentives and requirements support promising knowledge-brokering mechanisms and models and which undermine them.